Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 Trust is measured at the business level.

+Portfolio limits stop this behavior.
 Now WhatsApp can see patterns.

+If the same business sends similar messages across many numbers, it is noticed.
 If users block or report messages from one number, WhatsApp checks if other numbers behave the same way.
+This change protects users and rewards responsible businesses.

 How Portfolio Limits Work in Simple Terms